Al Pacino biography

 But Pacino's first love is still the stage and he returns there again and again to feel what he refers to as "a physical thing.
 It's as if you were a tightrope walker and need to be on the wire.
 Your body wants to put itself in that kind of trouble."

 Pacino can be seen in Stand Up Guys (2013), starring alongside Christoper Walken and Alan Arkin.
 He also voices a character in Despicable Me 2 (2013).
-More recently, he starred in Danny Collins (2015).
+He starred in Danny Collins (2015) and was later seen in Misconduct (2016) and Once Upon a Time in Hollywood (2019).

 In February 2012, Pacino was honored with a National Medals of Arts and National Humanities Medal for his contributions to film and theater, personally handed out by President Barack Obama.